 Methods:

-- Comparision – Compare the data with the source of truth, automation can help validation cross verify data entering into the systems.
+• Comparision – Compare the data with the source of truth.
+Automation can help validate and cross-verify data entering into the systems.

-- Data profiling – The screening of patterns, trends, and anomalies through datasets.
-In such a case, those insights can be used to find some possible inaccuracies or discrepancies.
+• Data profiling – The screening of patterns, trends, and anomalies through datasets.
+Those insights can be used to find possible inaccuracies or discrepancies in such a case.

 Data Integrity vs Data Validity: Key Differences

-Both data validity and data integrity share the common goal of having accurate and reliable data but there are several key differences between the two.
+Both data integrity and validity are important data quality dimensions contributing to accurate, consistent, and dependable data across applications.
+They share the common goal of having accurate and reliable data, but the two have several key differences.

-Whereas data validity is more focused on the conformity of data with specific predefined rules and constraints.
+Data validity is more focused on data conformity with specific predefined rules and constraints.

 Data Integrity vs Data Validity: Key similarities